rickstaa/deep-robotics-singularity-recipes/README.md

 Additionally, you can also add the `--writable` parameter to the `run command` to receive write permissions.

+### Tensorflow-gpu use instructions
+The tensorflow-gpu package is present in the `tf-gpu` conda enviroment.
+This enviroment can be loaded running the `conda activate tf-gpu` command.

 ## Additional documentation

 ### Add a visual code IDE to the singularity image